hoffay/NW-Marketplace/Sprint_Reviews/Sprint_Review_01.md

 What puzzles me most for now are just aesthetic problems and the arrow mechanics for scrolling like in our example from the wireframe.
 6. What we will change to improve:
 I think we will continue to improve our own internal communication skills as well as our communication with our client.
 It has already improved but it will continue to get better.

+###Ryan Hoffmann
+1. Issue(s) completed in the sprint?
+Issue 1: Add navigation to the website
+2. What went well?
+After communication got better, what we needed to do became much clearer.
+3. What didn’t go so well?
+Getting initial communication organized.
+4. What have I learned?
+How to cooperate within a git environment.
+5. What still puzzles me?
+Reducing code bloat within style sheets.
+6. What will we change to improve?
+Getting more comfortable with the tech stack.